 I have explained this point as clearly as I could.
 Only you must have the lighted torch of Soham with you, and must try to obtain peace in its light.
 I have said what I know from my own experience.
 Everybody should try to realize it by his own experience.
 He must only remember that love is the soul, and the soul is love.
-Soham is the soul, and the soul is love.
 Soham is the soul, and there is everlasting peace in the soul.
 That itself is the Avyakta, the Unmanifested, in which everything lives, moves and has its being.
 Try to obtain everlasting peace by the mantra of Soham.